 The most common location for outdoor dining is on part of the public footpath outside restaurants, cafes, and other food premises.
-Proposals for outdoor dining activity can range from placement of a few chairs and tables on the footpath to larger scale outdoor dining areas that include fixed awnings and barriers and multiple tables and chairs.
+Proposals for outdoor dining activity can range from the placement of a few chairs and tables on the footpath to larger-scale outdoor dining areas that include fixed awnings and barriers and multiple tables and chairs.

-There are a number of safety, accessibility and amenity considerations with respect to outdoor dining proposals that aim to ensure the comfort of outdoor diners as well as the comfort of the general public accessing areas in and around outdoor dining areas.
-Council has various responsibilities to meet under legislation including the following:
+There are a number of safety, accessibility and amenity considerations with respect to outdoor dining.
+Council has various responsibilities to meet under legislation including:

 - Environmental Planning and Assessment Act 1979

 - Roads Act 1993